nicholaswilde/recipes/docs/desserts/chia-pudding.md

 ### Step 2

 Stir pudding and top with strawberries (optional), toasted coconut (optional), and boba pearls (optional).

+!!! tip

+    You can substitute stevia or sugar for agave.

+!!! tip

+    You can substitute milk, soy milk, or almond milk for coconut milk.
+However, this will change the flavor.

 ## :link: Sources